svantroyen/slate/source/includes/_errors.md

 # Errors

-<aside class="notice">This error section is stored in a separate file in `includes/_errors.md`.
-Slate allows you to optionally separate out your docs into many files...just save them to the `includes` folder and add them to the top of your `index.md`'s frontmatter.
-Files are included in the order listed.</aside>

-The Kittn API uses the following error codes:
+The Proxyclick API uses HTTP responses to indicate success or error of API requests.
+While not all codes listed below are used, some may be used in the future.
+Note that 4xx and 5xx responses may be returned for any request and clients should cater for them.

 Error Code | Meaning
 ---------- | -------
-400 | Bad Request -- Your request sucks
-401 | Unauthorized -- Your API key is wrong
-403 | Forbidden -- The kitten requested is hidden for administrators only 404 | Not Found -- The specified kitten could not be found 405 | Method Not Allowed -- You tried to access a kitten with an invalid method 406 | Not Acceptable -- You requested a format that isn't json 410 | Gone -- The kitten requested has been removed from our servers 418 | I'm a teapot
-429 | Too Many Requests -- You're requesting too many kittens!
-Slown down!
+400 | Bad Request -- The server cannot or will not process the request due to something that is perceived to be a client error (e.g., malformed request syntax, invalid request message framing, or deceptive request routing).[14]
+401 | Unauthorized -- Similar to 403 Forbidden, but specifically for use when authentication is required and has failed or has not yet been provided.
+403 | Forbidden -- The request was a valid request, but the server is refusing to respond to it.
+404 | Not Found -- The requested resource could not be found but may be available again in the future.
+405 | Method Not Allowed -- A request was made of a resource using a request method not supported by that resource; for example, using GET on a form which requires data to be presented via POST, or using PUT on a read-only resource.
+406 | Not Acceptable -- The requested resource is only capable of generating content not acceptable according to the Accept headers sent in the request.
+410 | Gone -- Indicates that the resource requested is no longer available and will not be available again.
+412 | Precondition Failed -- The server does not meet one of the preconditions that the requester put on the request.
-500 | Internal Server Error -- We had a problem with our server.
-Try again later.
+500 | Internal Server Error -- A generic error message, given when an unexpected condition was encountered and no more specific message is suitable.
-503 | Service Unavailable -- We're temporarially offline for maintanance.
-Please try again later.
+503 | Service Unavailable -- The server is currently unavailable (because it is overloaded or down for maintenance).